openfaas/faas-cli/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Why is this change required?
 What problem does it solve? -->
 <!--- If it fixes an open issue, please link to the issue here. -->

+- [ ] I have raise an issue to discuss the change

 ## How Has This Been Tested?
 <!--- Please describe in detail how you tested your changes. -->
 <!--- Include details of your testing environment, and the tests you ran to -->